Understanding NYC Closing Costs for Homebuyers

 1. Attorney Fees

 In NYC, both buyers and sellers typically hire attorneys to represent them during the real estate transaction.
-For buyers, attorney fees generally range between $2,500 to $5,000, depending on the attorney and firm, and the complexity of the deal.
+For buyers, attorney fees generally range between $2,500—$3,500.
+While $3,000 is a firm number for a NYC real estate transaction, attorney fees can be higher depending on the attorney and firm and the complexity of the real estate deal.
 Your attorney will review the contract, conduct due diligence, negotiate on your behalf, and ensure your legal interests are protected throughout the transaction.

 2. Bank and Mortgage Fees